acsaeng/login-page/README.md

 ## Summary

-A simple login page that can be incorporated into other small projects.
+A simple login page intended to be integrated into other projects.
 This application implements Firebase authentication, allowing users to create an account with e-mail verification, sign in, or recover a forgotten password.

 To run the application locally: